 Just as Claudia said I checked through her door crack and I saw something similar to what I saw in the hospital, something staring at her while she was sleeping.
 Not the dark long figure but a silhouette that looked human, another entity for sure.

-I dint want to wake her up but I didn’t want that thing to hurt her so I pushed the door slightly but whatever it was, looked towards me like saying “I know you are there” and after that it went straight to her neck, Regina woke up grabbing her own neck in pain, I saw the silhouette pushing her wounds deeper while she kept bleeding and, in that moment, I went to help her.
+I didn’t want to wake her up but I didn’t want that thing to hurt her so I pushed the door slightly but whatever it was, looked toward me like saying “I know you are there” and after that it went straight to her neck, Regina woke up grabbing her own neck in pain, I saw the silhouette pushing her wounds deeper while she kept bleeding and, in that moment, I went to help her.

 “What are you doing Sheryl?
 Are you trying to kill me?”

-No, I saw something trying to hurt you, I saw it was a shadow or something!
+“No, I saw something trying to hurt you, I saw it was a shadow or something!”

 Right in that moment Claudia got there.

 “What is going on girls? are you ok Regina?
-What happened Sheryl?
+What happened Sheryl?”

 I felt so bad and I was so desperate to let them know it wasn’t my fault but the truth is Regina never got to see the silhouette, she was laying on her side facing the wall.
-None of them would have believed what I saw.

-I’ll better get going.
+“I thought I saw something Claudia, I’ll better get going.”
 I was upset but not with them, whatever was lurking around was trying to divide us and making us fight for any reason.

-Sheryl, wait!
+“Sheryl, wait!
+Please understand we aren’t going through our best moments right now and I really want to get better, we both need you too.”
 Regina spoke.

-“Please understand we aren’t going through our best moments right now and I really want to get better, we both need you too.”

-Claudia, I really didn’t see what was grabbing my neck and it’s unfair to blame Sheryl.
+“Claudia, I really didn’t see what was grabbing my neck and it’s unfair to blame Sheryl.

-I think from now we better stick together and look for each other’s back, let’s make the work harder for our enemies.
+“I think from now we better stick together and look for each other’s back, let’s make the work harder for our enemies.”
+Uttered Sheryl.

 Regina and Claudia looked very willing and happy with what I had said, however Hecate’s words were like a hammer in my head, I had mixed feelings but I really wanted to know the girls better and hopefully resolve our trust issues.
 Maybe in the meantime we could forge a more honest friendship.

-Girls have you gone to the basement lately?
-Do you mind if I?
+“Girls have you gone to the basement lately?
+Do you mind if I?”
+Asked Sheryl.

 “Not after the accident but suit yourself, just be careful though.
 I been thinking about shutting down that part of the house or I don’t know maybe use it for something else.
 My studio isn’t there anymore remember?
 I had to replace everything I had there at least I always had kept my work backed up.”
+Expressed Claudia.

-Well, I’m just curious Claudia, it is indeed a strange place.
+“Well, I’m just curious Claudia, it is indeed a strange place.”
+Uttered Sheryl.

 Thinking to myself, that’s true the place is always changing, nonetheless I still want to check it out to get the stone.
 I’m starting to believe that this Hecate thing wasn’t something good to do in the first place because Leann would have told me at least something about her and she never mentioned her at all so just in case I should get the stone hoping is still “down there” besides I’m still waiting for Leann’s return.